Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/docs/run_docker.rst

-This runs a Python script that’ll connect to the GROBID server using the Grobid Python client and download all of the XML of the pdfs inside the ‘Papers’ directory, this might take a few minutes.
+This runs a Python script that’ll connect to the GROBID server using the Grobid Python client and download all of the XML of the pdfs inside the ‘Papers’ directory, this might take a few minutes (if it takes way too long, just delete the container, create it again an rerun the python script).

 Running the Python scripts with Docker compose
 ----------------------------------------------